 A cohort of frozen donor eggs costs $18,500 plus shipping ($690).
 You will remit payment to Fairfax EggBank once we receive the necessary documents from you and your clinic authorizes the purchase and shipment of the donor eggs.

 For some partnering IVF clinics, you will remit payment for your cohort directly to your clinic.
 In these cases, you would pay nothing to Fairfax EggBank.
 Please ask your clinic which payment option they have elected.
 To learn more, click here.

-Yes, we offer several discount options, including Family Solutions+, our Multi-Cohort Discount, and the 3-Cohort Package.
+Yes, we offer several discount options, including a 3-Cohort Package and we waive shipping fees for active military and veterans.
 You can learn more about these discounts here.
-We also waive shipping fees for active military and veterans.
 These discounts are based on your clinic’s affiliation agreement.
 Please call us for additional information.

 As a human tissue bank, Fairfax EggBank is not a healthcare provider and does not participate in insurance plans.
 We are unaware of any CPT, HCPCS, or other medical or billing codes for purchased donor egg cohorts on a stand-alone basis.
 As such, we will not be able to provide recipients with a code to submit to their insurance plans for reimbursement.